 MB Associates was commissioned by the City of Culture Trust to provide Social Value Assessment (SVA).

-A report was planned to focus on four carefully selected case studies upon which social return on investment would be calculated.
+A report would focus on four carefully selected case studies upon which social return on investment would be calculated.

 Coventry Strategic Plans